urschrei/convertbng/README.md

 lats_np = np.array(lats)
 res_list_np = convert_bng(lons_np, lats_np)
 ```

+#Experimental Cython Module Usage
+If you're comfortable with restricting yourself to `NumPy f64` arrays, you may use the Cython functions instead.
+These are identical to those listed below, and are selected by changing the import statement from **`from convertbng.util import`** to from **`from convertbng.cutil import`**.

+This module is currently experimental, and should not be used in production unless you're comfortable verifying the results by comparing them to the existing functions.

+##Speed
+The Cython functions are more than an order of magnitude faster in [initial testing](https://github.com/urschrei/lonlat_bng/blob/master/remote_bench.py) (1.2s versus 64s, or a 53x speedup over `ctypes` code).

 ## I Want To…
 - transform longitudes and latitudes to OSGB36 Eastings and Northings **very accurately**: